 Grinding it can be a dirty business but is often a part of long term plans for many landfills and municipalities to reduce MSW volume and fill rates, wear on machinery, and help material decompose faster.

 A style of rotor where the hammers are secured by large pins.
 Pinned rotors are best for contaminated applications, allowing faster part replacement due to damage.
 It also prevents the replacement of a whole rotor in the case of contaminated materials.

-Poultry Litter materials that are made from ground materials using a horizontal grinder.
+Poultry Litter is made from spilled feed, feathers, bedding and other ground materials using a horizontal grinder.
 The specifications for Poultry Bedding are very tight in moisture content, and size, and no metal is ever allowed.
 Peterson horizontal grinders with bedding grates are ideal for making this type material.

 A rectangular grate has rectangle shaped grate openings in the grate material.
 This style provides very good sizing but without the decrease in productivity experienced with round openings.